Geolm/ToodeeSculpt/README.md

 ### SDF operators

+We support 3 operators : union, substraction and intersection with 2 flavors : sharp or smooth.
+See this [article](https://iquilezles.org/articles/smin/) by Inigo Quilez if you want to learn about smooth minimum.

 ## WebGPU native

 ### Why this API?

-WebGPU is a clean, not overly too complicated API (looking at you vulkan) than run on all platform and supports compute shaders, indirect draw/dispatch that are needed for gpu-driven pipeline.
+WebGPU is a clean, not overly too complicated API (looking at you vulkan) that runs on all platforms and supports compute shaders and indirect draw/dispatch needed for a gpu-driven pipeline.